 Why teach your child the basics of another language?

 Some may think that learning a second language is too difficult for kids.
 It just isn’t true.
 It’s hard enough to teach children their native language, so another seems impossible.
 However, if you try, you will find that is not the case.
-You can use our free printable Spanish color worksheets to help your kids learn the colors in Spanish.
+Use our free printable Spanish color worksheets as an easy way to teach the colors in Spanish.

 I moved to Spain when my daughter was just 2 years old.
 We lived in Spain for four years, and in those four years, she became bilingual.
 She spoke fluently in English and Spanish, and that was because she was immersed in both cultures.